dy1z/docs/content/docs/transformers/code-cleanup.md

 }
 ```

+The whitelisting options can be used to preserve dynamically generated class names, like `text-{{ computedTextSizeName }}` above.

-You can use the `content` key to define _additional_ paths that the plugin should scan for CSS selectors - Maizzle already configures it with all your build source paths.
+You can also use the `content` key to define _additional_ paths that the plugin should scan for CSS selectors - Maizzle already configures it with all your build source paths.

 Learn more about these options, in the [PostCSS Purgecss docs &nearr;](https://github.com/FullHuman/postcss-purgecss#options)